sommergeo/ochre_africa/README.md

 # ochre_africa
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5883926.svg)](https://doi.org/10.5281/zenodo.5883926)

- Analyses of spatio-temproal distributions of ochre and lithic assemblages for the publication by Dapschauskas, R., Göden, M.B.
-Sommer, C. and Kandel, A.W. entitled "The emergence of habitual ochre use in Africa and its significance for the development of ritual behavior during the Middle Stone Age".
+ This repository contains analyses and figures of spatio-temproal distributions of ochre and lithic assemblages for the publication
+ > Dapschauskas, R., Göden, M. B., Sommer, C., & Kandel, A. W. (2022).
+The Emergence of Habitual Ochre Use in Africa and its Significance for The Development of Ritual Behavior During The Middle Stone Age.
+Journal of World Prehistory. https://doi.org/10.1007/s10963-022-09170-2

 ## References
  Our analysis uses the following datasets: